outspinteam/KAPA-Never-Sunday-2/README.md

 3. Choose DX11 then options "select none" & "select all" and finish installing reshade.
 (all options should be Ticked)
 4. Copy the "NeverSunday2.0" preset into the GTAV Root folder.
-5. When inside GTAV/FIVEM use the [ HOME ] Key to toggle the Reshade interface.
+5. When running GTAV/FIVEM use the [ HOME ] Key to toggle the Reshade interface.
 6. You can select " Never Sundey 2.0 " from the drop down list.